Search Redlands

 Classes you'll take

-The philosophy major consists of eight courses in philosophy, or seven courses in philosophy and one (only) of the following courses: POLI 150 Foundations of Political Theory POLI 212 Classical Political Thought or POLI 214 Modern Political Thought, POLI 461 Queer Phenomenoligies or EVST 277, Environmental Justice.
+The philosophy major consists of eight courses in philosophy, or seven courses in philosophy and one (only) of the following courses: POLI 150 Foundations of Political Theory POLI 212 Classical Political Thought or POLI 214 Modern Political Thought, POLI 461 Queer Phenomenologies or EVST 277, Environmental Justice.

 To view specific classes, program requirements, and coursework information, visit the current university catalog.